bernardo1024/Sanwaf-UI/README.md

 Wouldn't it be even better if this standardized mechanism extends to the server level as well?

 **Sanwaf-ui & Sanwaf-server** aim to solve these issues:

-	- Sanwaf-ui is a Sanitation Web Application Firewall that runs on the Browser Sanwaf-ui uses a declarative mechanism to add validation to HTML pages No custom code is required to perform validation on web pages

-	- Sanwaf-server is a Sanitation Web Application Firewall that runs on the Server

 Sanwaf-server & Sanwaf-ui can be used independently or together